Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Experimental

 \subsection{Discussion of the large surface potential}

-Both conductance $G_0$ and current rectification $G_-/G_+$ are visually fitted simultaneously using $\psi_0=-0.21$ V as the only fit parameter, which we keep constant for all geometries and concentrations.
+Both conductance $G_0$ and current rectification $G_-/G_+$ are visually fitted using $\psi_0$ as the only fit parameter which we keep constant for all geometries and concentrations, yielding $\psi_0=-0.21$ V for $G_0$ and $\psi_0=-0.28 $ V for $G_-/G_+$.
 However, the surface chemistry of the silica interface is well studied, and a much lower surface potential between -0.03 V and -0.1 V is expected in our experimental conditions\cite{kosmulski}.
 While surface potentials may vary quite significantly between different measurement methods, protocols and even subsequent measurements\cite{kosmulski}, a discrepancy that exceeds 0.1 V is excessive.
-From the Gouy-Chapman equation we find that a pore with a surface potential of $\psi_0=-0.21$ V would contain approximately 15 times more charge than for a typical literature surface potential of $-0.07$ V. Such a large discrepancy cannot be explained by subtle experimental factors, and it has to be assumed that this deviation stems from the theoretical model not including all of the key physics. \\ In our analysis we exclude the charge on the planar membrane outside the pore effectively neglecting an edge EDL conductance $G^{\rm{base}}_{\rm{s}}$ and $G^{\rm{tip}}_{\rm{s}}$ as depicted in Fig. \ref{Cartoon_theory}(a).
-Other authors have noted that this region on the outside of the pore can contribute to both the conductance \cite{Lee2012} and the current rectification \cite{Ma2018} for thin pores with $R_{\rm{b}}/L\leq 1$.
-This outer-membrane EDL not only increases the reservoir conductance as noted by\cite{Lee2012, Bocquet2020} but surprisingly also induces excess ICR as we show in SI-7.
-This excess ICR is due to a radial electric field driving an inhomogeneous salt current through the outer-membrane EDL, leading to accumulation/depletion of salt in the reservoir.
-While excess ICR and excess conductance both occur in the the outer-membrane EDL, they are distinct phenomena whose scaling and characteristic length scales may differ qualitatively, explaining why our experimental $G_0$ and $G_+/G_-$ are better accounted for with two slightly different surface potentials, as shown in SI-9.\\
+From the Gouy-Chapman equation we find that a pore with a surface potential between -0.21 and -0.28 V would contain approximately 15-60 times more charge than for a typical literature surface potential of $-0.07$ V. Such a large discrepancy cannot be explained by subtle experimental factors, and it has to be assumed that this deviation stems from the theoretical model not including all of the key physics. \\ In our analysis we exclude the charge on the planar membrane outside the pore, effectively neglecting an edge EDL conductance $G^{\rm{base}}_{\rm{s}}$ and $G^{\rm{tip}}_{\rm{s}}$ as depicted in Fig. \ref{Cartoon_theory}(a).
+Other authors have noted that this region on the outside of the pore can contribute to both the Ohmic conductance \cite{Lee2012, pyramidal} and the current rectification \cite{Ma2018, yossifon} for thin pores with $R_{\rm{b}}/L\leq 1$.
+The charge on the outside of the membrane not only increases the edge conductance as noted by\cite{Lee2012, Bocquet2020} but surprisingly can also induce excess ICR\cite{yossifon}.
+This excess ICR is due to a radial electric field driving an inhomogeneous salt current through the EDL ouside of the pore, leading to accumulation/depletion of salt in the reservoir as we demonstrate in SI-6.
+While excess ICR and excess conductance both occur in the EDL outside of the pore, they are distinct phenomena whose scaling and characteristic length scales may differ qualitatively, explaining why our experimental $G_0$ and $G_+/G_-$ are better accounted for with two different surface potentials, $\psi_0=-0.21$ V and $\psi_0=-0.28$ V, respectively.\\